ganeti/ganeti/doc/design-2.11.rst

 - :doc:`design-internal-shutdown`
 - :doc:`design-kvmd`

-..
 The following designs have been partially implemented in Ganeti 2.11.

+- :doc:`design-node-security`